 First, you need to obtain an Activation Code to set up your personal MyChart account.
 You can request an activation code at your next clinic visit, or you can request one now by contacting MyChart Support.
 Once you have your activation code, click here to complete the sign up process.

 If you have an iPhone or Android device, you can download and install a free MyChart App.
-Once downloaded, select University of Utah Health Care as your provider and then enter your personal MyChart username and password.
+Once downloaded, select University of Utah Health Care as your provider and then enter your MyChart ID and password.
 You must already have an active MyChart account in order to use the Smartphone app.

 You may contact us through MyChart Support.

 MyChart Billing is a feature that allows you to view current open accounts, previous statement information and previous payments.

 You can view all your recent statements in MyChart.
 They look a little different from your paper statements, but contain the same visit information.
 In the future we may offer you the choice to receive only paperless statements in MyChart.